ikiugu/kitty/README.md

 - Jetpack Viewmodels and Livedata

 To get the app running on your local machine, navigate to helpers/Constants and paste your api key there.
-Get your api key from [here](https://docs.thecatapi.com/).
+Get an api key from [here](https://docs.thecatapi.com/).

 WIP:
-- Working on breeds
-- Unit tesing
+- Unit testing